-If you have a visual impairment and need this material in a different format such as Braille, large print, or alternative formats, please call Customer Service.
+If you need this material in a different format such as braille, large print, or alternative formats, please call Customer Service.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2021.
+Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.